sevgitut/RealTimeChatApp/README.md

 # UpSchool-RealTimeChatApp

-This application was carried out within 5 hours in the Up School Full Stack Development Bootcamp program course.
+This application was carried out within 5 hours in the UpSchool Full Stack Development Bootcamp program course.
 This project is a simple real-time chat application developed using .Net, React, and SignalR technologies.

 ## Features